 An invasion of your indoor or outdoor home space by creepy crawlies can be truly unpleasant, but pesticides don’t have to be the solution.
-Instead, there are a number of natural and effective alternatives to pesticides that are much safer for people, pets and the planet.
+Instead, there are a number of natural and effective pesticide alternatives that are much safer for people, pets and the planet.
 Our tips for natural pest control will help you keep bugs and other critters in check this spring and summer so you can focus on enjoying the weather!

 The first step in addressing a pest problem is making sure that’s exactly what you have!
 Sometimes what appears to be a pest problem could be caused by something completely different, such as improper irrigation, poor drainage, or physical damage.
 For example, wood rot is often mistaken for termite damage, and requires a totally different approach to correct.
 So it’s important to take a close look at areas you believe to be infested, search the “symptoms” you’re seeing online and maybe compare photos to confirm that pests are the cause.

 If you know what you’re dealing with, these pest-specific tips for natural pest control from The Family Handyman will help you give bugs the boot without the use of pesticides.